 - Rear brake disc.

 - Tyres, Continental TKC 80 on the front, Heidenau K60 Scout on the back.
-TKC 80 is characterised by very good adhesion on wet and dry asphalt and in the field.
+TKC 80 is characterized by very good adhesion on wet and dry asphalt and in the field.
 On the back there I didn’t choose Continental because of the short life of the tire for such price.
-This is not, in my opinion, a tyre for long travels as it needs to be replaced quite often.
+This is not, in my opinion, a tire for long travels as it needs to be replaced quite often.
 That is why the choice fell on the tire Heidenau K60 Scout, which has equally good parameters and significantly longer service life.

 - The spotlights, smaller than the original ones and flexible.

 - Rear lamp led, the original one was very faintly visible.
 It was observed by all friends riding behind us.
 I replaced it with the homologated lamp of Ducati Monster.